-Once I had decided to make another guitar I put down on paper every single thing I wanted to include and/or make this guitar be that I could think of or afford to put the money up for.
+Once I had decided to make another custom shop type of guitar I put down on paper every single thing I wanted to include and/or make this guitar be that I could think of or afford to put the money up for.
 Here's the specs:

 - Fender Jeff Beck neck